AriFordsham/GHCWiki/exceptions/precise-exceptions.md

 One way to give a semantics to precise exceptions is by using an operational semantics, as described in [Tackling the awkward squad](https://www.microsoft.com/en-us/research/publication/tackling-awkward-squad-monadic-inputoutput-concurrency-exceptions-foreign-language-calls-haskell/).
 But GHC does not reflect that operational semantics internally; instead it expresses IO using state-token-passing and leans on the RTS for efficient exceptions.
 That makes an awkward discontinuity when trying to reason about GHC optimisations, because exceptional control flow semantics aren't embedded into expression semantics.

-Another, suggested by David, is this: regard the IO monad as if it were implemented by an exception monad:
+Still, we can reify precise exception semantics into the IO monad, as suggested by David: regard the IO monad as if it were implemented by an exception monad:

 ```hs
 type IO a = State# RealWorld -> (# State# RealWorld, Either Exception a #)